oracle/odpi/doc/src/public_functions/dpiObjectType.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **objType** -- a reference to the object type whose attributes are to be retrieved.
+    **objType** [IN] -- a reference to the object type whose attributes are to be retrieved.
 If the reference is NULL or invalid an error is returned.

-    **numAttributes** -- the number of attributes which will be returned.
+    **numAttributes** [IN] -- the number of attributes which will be returned.
     This value can be determined using the function :func:`dpiObjectType_getInfo()`.

-    **attributes** -- an array of references to the object's attributes, which will be populated with attribute references upon successful completion of this function.
+    **attributes** [OUT] -- an array of references to the object's attributes, which will be populated with attribute references upon successful completion of this function.
 It is assumed that the array is large enough to hold numAttributes attribute references.
 These references must be released when they are no longer required by calling the function :func:`dpiObjectAttr_release()`.